 By far the most commonly chosen option, it’s also the most expensive.
 They’re the perfect option if you’re looking for comfort or convenience, and are ideal if you’re staying abroad for only a few days.
 Four and five-star hotels often have swimming pools, spas, gyms, bars, and children’s play areas.
 Lower star ratings have very basic facilities but are often cheaper.
 Hotels are the best option for weekend getaways or luxury breaks.

-While not the cheapest option, Airbnb’s are usually the best choice.
+While not the cheapest option, Airbnbs are usually the best choice.
 You get to live in an authentic house or apartment with your own bedroom, bathroom and kitchen.
 It gives you the opportunity to cook your own meals, which is great if you want to save money or have dietary requirements.
 It’s also the safest option and usually comes with free wifi.
 They’re often modern and well equipped and some even have laundry facilities.
 Airbnb is the best option for long vacations.

-Stuck between hotel and Airbnb?
+Stuck between choosing a hotel or an Airbnb?
 Click here!

 Bed & Breakfast